 Q: How much are dues?
 Do all employees pay the same amount?

-A: OEA and NEA dues vary depending on one’s salary.
+A: OEA (Oregon Education Association) and NEA (National Education Association) dues vary depending on one’s salary.
 OEA will have your specific dues amount.

 LCEA dues are the same for every member and are $7/month.